hdiuserstudies/paths_revisit/student-stem-paths/assets/consent.md

 **The possible risks or discomforts of the study are minimal.**

 **There are no direct benefits to you from participating in this study.**
-However, your responses may help us learn more about how undergraduate students solve and evaluate probability and combinatoric math problems.
+However, your responses may help us learn more about how undergraduate students solve probability and combinatoric math problems.

 **You will be compensated $12 USD/hour for your participation.**